 What do these even mean?
 They make me just shake my head in disgust.

 So what is a belief statement?

-7. Do the have a well designed website and seo experience?
+7. Do they have a well-designed website and SEO experience?

 Things to look at are: